CodeforTuscaloosa/CodeforTuscaloosa.github.io/index.md

 A Code for America Brigade
 --------------------------

-… based in Tuscaloosa, AL. AKA, The Druid City.
+… based in Tuscaloosa, AL.

 Mission Statement